 - The Swanston Library precinct page has all the information on how NAS will completely transform the library

 - RMIT’s Study spaces web page can help you find a student study space

 - Visit the Library home page for general information on RMIT library services.

 The Hub (RMIT Connect) and Students Group

-RMIT Connect has moved to Building 28.
-In February 2017 it will be moving again to its permanent location as part of the Stage B handover.
+RMIT Connect has moved to its permanent location in Building 10, level 4 as part of the Stage 2 handover.